It’s 2022…do you know where your website is?

 That being said, it is possible that one of your customers could slap you with a lawsuit (there’s no law against that, either).

-One of the biggest examples of this is the lawsuit brought against Winn-Dixie by Juan Carlos Gil, who is blind.
-Because Winn-Dixie used a Flash site, Gil’s screen reader wasn’t able to read the screen, so he was unable to order medications, view sales, or download reward cards.
+One of the best-known examples of this is the lawsuit brought against Winn-Dixie by Juan Carlos Gil, who is blind.
+Because Winn-Dixie used a Flash site, screen readers weren’t able to read the screen, so Gil was unable to order medications, view sales, or download reward cards.

 “So…I do have to worry about it?”